 6. Federal Student Aid Disbursement

-ABTU will request funds once per payment period, or four (4) times per year.
+ABTU will request funds once per payment period (semester), or three (3) times per year.
 The following schedule demonstrates when ABTU anticipates funds will be requested from the federal government.
 In order for ABTU to request funds a student must be meeting SAP, be current with course work, and be in good standing with all ABTU policies.
 Once the student is confirmed to be meeting these requirements, disbursements will be made to the student account immediately after receiving the funds from the Department of Education.
 In the event the disbursement results in a credit balance on the student account, a disbursement will be made to the student within fourteen (14) days of receipt of the funds from the government.

 ABTU monitors students’ attendance and grades on a course-by-course basis; this allows ABTU to determine at-risk students before the end of a payment period (point of SAP measurement).
 Determining students who are at risk early on will allow ABTU to deploy academic efforts to retain the students before they reach the end of the payment period.